 Teaching and Learning.
 In their proposal, students must extensively detail the goals/objectives of their proposed course, list methods of instruction, timeline segments of learning, and describe assessment measurements.
 The Sylvania High School Department Chair or designee will evaluate student work.
 Final grades and credits will be recorded on the student’s transcript and calculated in the students GPA and class rank.
 Students must fill out a Credit Flexibility Proposal (PDF

 Selecting a Sylvania Board approved Educational Option

-All Credit Flex plans are reviewed by a District Credit Flexibility Team.
+All Credit Flex plans are reviewed by the Secondary Director of Teaching and Learning.
 A student has a right to appeal the decision.
-Appeals must be submitted in writing to the building principal within one week (7 calendar days) of notification.
-The decision by the building principal shall be final.
+Appeals must be submitted in writing to the superintendent or designee within one week (7 calendar days) of notification.
+The decision by the superintendent or designee shall be final.